lionelmace/vpc-on-classic-vsi/vsi_is_manage_images.md

 ## Creating a custom image
 {: #create-deployable-custom-image}

-You can create your own custom image, either a Linux-based custom image or a Windows custom image, to deploy a virtual server instance in the {{site.data.keyword.vpc_short}} infrastructure.
+You can create your own custom image, either a Linux-based custom image or a Windows custom image, to deploy a generation 1 virtual server instance in the {{site.data.keyword.vpc_short}} infrastructure.
 Another option is to use an image template from the classic infrastructure to export to {{site.data.keyword.cos_full_notm}}.
 Then, you can import the image template as a custom image to the {{site.data.keyword.vpc_short}} infrastructure.

 To use a custom image from the classic infrastructure that can be deployed in the {{site.data.keyword.vpc_short}} infrastructure, see [Migrating a virtual server instance from the classic infrastructure](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-migrate-vsi-from-classic-infra-to-vpc-on-classic).
 {:tip}